 If you are lucky enough to have wood working machinery, you can make wood panels yourself.
 Otherwise you can purchase commercially made wood panels from art stores, and online artist supply sites.
 Ampersand makes great panels of good quality.
 They are the only commercial panel company that I know of that properly seals and primes their panels called Gessobord.
 Less expensive versions are available through Dick Blick and other online sites.
 Commercial panels can come with or without cradled sides (separate wood applied to the panel to add depth to the sides), and with or without coatings (such as gesso or other primers).

-Preparing Your Wood Panel
+Why Preparing Your Wood Panel is important

 Oil painters must seal wood to stop any acidic oil in the paint, from penetrating into the wood support, which can cause the fibers to rot.
 While acrylic painters do not have this same issue, sealing is still an important step if you plan to use acrylic paint, to eliminate Support Induced Discoloration (SID).
 SID is a phenomenon that occurs uniquely with acrylic paints.
 Supports naturally contain impurities that can cause an amber yellow discoloring to any light colored or clear acrylic layer that is applied to the wood, unless the support is sealed properly.

 Sealing (sometimes called sizing) reduces chances for the wood to warp due to shifts in humidity, and therefore adds an important archival process to your artwork regardless of which painting medium you choose.
 Sealing also provides an easier surface to apply subsequent paint layers.